inko-lang/website/source/faq.html.md

 "Inko" ("インコ") is Japanese for parakeet / parrot.
 Inko is an object oriented language that uses message passing.
 In a way, objects talk to each other, much like parrots can "talk" by mimicking the human voice.
-The creator of Inko also happens to like parrots.
+We also happens to like parrots.

-### Who is the creator of Inko?
+### Who is the author of Inko?

 [Yorick Peterse](https://yorickpeterse.com/).